sosie-js/vs-preview/docs/installation/install_scite.rst

     The installation requires two files one is vapoursynth.properties to declare .vpy as python files (syntax hilighting) and have F5 shortcut for .vpy and ctr+1 for .py, the second .SciTEUser.properties is more for user gui opimizations

-1. copy  ``vapoursynth.properties`` in the proprties folder.
+1. copy  ``scite/vapoursynth.properties`` in the scite properties folder.
 In linux this folder is /etc/scite
-2. copy ``.SciTEUser.properties`` to your home user directory
+2. copy ``scite/.SciTEUser.properties`` to your home user directory

 You can now open the VapourSynth script you want to run in Scite and run ``vs-preview`` by pressing ``F5``.